musictheory/piano.js/README.md

 In the time domain, the compound decay is easier to see:
 ![Compound decay](https://raw.github.com/musictheory/piano.js/master/images/image2.png)

-Ideally, long samples are used and all looping is done well into phase 3, with loops being 1-2 seconds long.
+Ideally, long samples are used and all looping is done well into part 3, with loops being 1-2 seconds long.

 ### <a name="preparing-looping"></a>Looping